sonalexle/RegressionApp/README.md

 This app will fit linear regression and quadratic regression models to a dataset and visualize those models along with the data points.
 Some simple dianogstics such as coefficient of determination are also included.
-The app can fit the models to datasets hundreds of millions of data points in only a few minutes.
+The app can fit the models to datasets with hundreds of millions of data points in only a few minutes.